vaxeron/password-generator/README.md

 # The Password Generator
 ## The generator made by vaxeron.
-## İt gives some random and strong passwords.
+## It gives some random and strong passwords.
 Made by vaxeron

 # Usage
 ## You just need to click on .bat file and follow the steps.